jreisinger/docs/data/notes/sec/basics.md

 * people and programs (and their modules) should be able to access only what they need to do their job, and no more
 * this limits the blast radius when system gets compromised
 * deny by default
+* apply to FW rules, user permissions, file permissions and any other access control situation

 Defense in depth